foxdonut/meiosis-guide/creating_the_view.md

 - `intoSelector(document, selector)` for example, `".container"` with `<div class="container"></div>`
 - `intoElement(document, element)` where you specify the DOM element directly.
 In fact, `intoId` and `intoSelector` are merely convenience functions that call `document.getElementById` and `document.querySelector` respectively, and pass the element to `intoElement`.

 The VanillaJS, Inferno, Snabbdom, and Mithril renderers work in the same manner.
-The Vue and Riot renderers work slightly differently.
-We will see them in the [Setup Function](setup.md) section.

 ## Creating a `view` Function